Post

 A Note on Code Similarities

-Looking at the three code examples above, you will notice they all look structurally identical – a class holding a List<> of another class.
-In Java (and most OOP languages), there is no syntax-level keyword that distinguishes composition from aggregation from association.
-The difference is semantic, expressed through lifecycle management and intent:
+Looking at the three code examples above, you will notice something important: structurally, they all boil down to a class holding a reference to another class.
+Java (and most OOP languages) has no syntax-level keyword that distinguishes composition from aggregation from association.
+The difference is semantic, expressed through lifecycle management and intent.

 Bidirectional vs Unidirectional Association